|

 drove it everyday to work.
 I did not get free

 use of it.
-I had to ask permission to borrow it,
+I still had to ask permission to borrow it,

 and it was not until I graduated high school and needed it to go